jwittbold/gdelt-gkg-databricks/README.md

 Once you have the environment set you can continue to configure Databricks Connect by running the configuration command as explained in the [Databricks Connect Documentation](https://docs.databricks.com/dev-tools/databricks-connect.html) and supplying your cluster information and personal access token.

 The credentials you enter will be saved to a hidden file called ```.databricks-connect```, located in your home folder.
-If need be you can access and edit the file by opening a new finder window and navigating to the file directly:
+If needed you can access and edit the file by opening a new finder window and navigating to the file directly:
 <kbd>Shift</kbd>+<kbd>Cmnd</kbd>+<kbd>G</kbd> and enter ```~/.databricks-connect```.

 Alternatively you can simply navigate to your home folder and enter <kbd>Shift</kbd>+<kbd>Cmnd</kbd>+<kbd>.</kbd> to see all hidden files.